11.1 Managing Child Deaths

 3.5.
 Child death review meeting: 6 to 8 weeks after the child’s death

 The designated doctor for child death will chair this meeting.
 Clear guidance has been provided regarding the purpose and structure of these meetings in accordance with the Child Death Review Statutory Guidance, 2017.
-This meeting will provide an in depth discussion regarding the child’s death and events leading up to it and Form B is brought to the meeting in order that Form C is completed at this meeting and forwarded to the CDOP administrator.
+This meeting will provide an in depth discussion regarding the child’s death and events leading up to it.
 This meeting will also inform discussions with parents.
-(Appendix 3)

 3.6.
 Child death review meeting with parents/carers – 6 to 8 weeks after the child death